EthanParsons99/ST10299399_BudgetBudgies_PROG7313_POE/README.md

 - Working Achievements page to add some gamification to saving money and completing goals
 - More gamification to goals page to make it more engaging
 - Feature to allow users to change currency
+- Implementation of innovative features to make app diffrent then others
 - Overall improvements to make app smoother and nicer to use

 ## How to run Project